scheinerman/Matroids.jl/docs/src/index.md

 ## Equality Testing (Randomized)

-We provide the function `fuzzy_equal` that performs a randomized equality check on a pair of matroids.
+`fuzzy_equal`  performs a randomized equality check on a pair of matroids.
 Two matroids are equal if their ground sets are equal and, for any subset `X` of the ground set, the rank of `X` is the same in both matroids.